 In truth we all need self-discipline to do the things required of us as functioning adults.
 Budgeting, tax returns and cleaning are all tasks most people don’t enjoy but nevertheless need to do.
 These tasks require self-discipline.
-If, like me, you are highly driven and want to achieve more than most, then it will be no surprise that you will also need to develop more self-discipline than most too.
+If you are highly driven, then it will be no surprise that you will need to develop higher levels of self-discipline than most.

 There are many people who could benefit from developing higher levels of self-discipline, here are just a few: